 - The ability to delegate is something that I think about for every initiative assigned to my team.

 All of the above statements point to levels of control that you need to check before you delegate a task.
-Leaders delegate tasks that another team member can do more effectively, isn't the top priority, to provide a growth opportunity, to create a culture of accountability and more.
+Leaders delegate tasks that another team member can do more effectively, isn't the top priority, to provide a growth opportunity, to create a culture of leadership accountability and more.
 It’s particularly difficult to let go and let someone else take on a task that you’re used to doing.
 If there’s any fear that the person you delegate the task to will do it better, faster, or upstage you in the process, then you’re missing a key opportunity to flex your leadership skills and a developmental opportunity for you and your employee.

 Reality check — no one can do everything themselves, and even the best superstars need some help from career coaches.
 Here are three tips to help you keep calm and delegate on:

-How Leaders Delegate Effectively Tip #1 — Delegate with Team Development Goals in Mind
+Delegation in Leadership — Delegate with Team Development Goals in Mind

 Think about how delegating this task can help a member of your team learn or develop a new skill.
 Believe enough in your expertise and experience to then guide that employee through that delegated task or project.
 That will result in a win-win for both employee development and your leadership abilities.